The Early Moves Project.

 Currently, there isn’t a reliable, measurable marker to identify children with cognitive impairment in their first 1,000 days.
 Without this biomarker, early intervention at the most critical time for brain growth is missed.

-Early Moves assesses general movements (GM’s) and use a quick, non-invasive video-based assessment which can be conducted from birth to 3 months.
+Early Moves assesses general movements (GM’s) and uses a quick, non-invasive video-based assessment which can be conducted from birth to 3 months.
 This is then uploaded via a smart-phone app to be evaluated by a trained clinician.
-The use of widely available technology means that babies from across WA can be easily assessed, improving the chances of early diagnosis and treatment.
+The use of technology opens the potential for babies from across WA can be easily assessed, improving the chances of early diagnosis and treatment.

 As a result of this Foundation funded research, WA infants with cognitive impairment and their families will receive very early best practice intervention or entry into clinical trials to discover the most effective treatments to ensure they reach their full long-term potential.